 At the RAU, we offer you so much more than a degree; we help you to develop skills and gain real-world experience that will give you a head start in the world of work when you graduate.
 These six key attributes make our graduates stand out amongst the rest:

 Professionalism, resilience, innovation, global and environmental awareness, collaboration and business acumen

 What does the academic year look like?

-The Fresher’s induction week takes place the week prior to week 1 and is sometimes referred to as ‘Week 0’.
-It is purely for first year students and is organised by the Student’s Union and the university to help new students settle in, find their way around campus, become familiar with key members of the teaching team and Support Services and make friends.
-There are lots of activities during the day and in the evening and it is often a very full week.
-More information about your Induction week and timetables will be available prior to your arrival.
+The Freshers' induction week is for first-year students and takes place the week prior to Week 1 (sometimes referred to as ‘Week 0’).
+Alongside the Students' Union we have organised a range of daytime and evening activities designed to help new students settle in, find their way around campus, become familiar with key members of the teaching team and Support Services and make friends.
+You will be given full details about your induction week and timetables prior to your arrival.

 How will I be taught?

 Studying at university is very different from school and college, with a much greater emphasis on independent study, however we recognise that this is a feature of university life that can take some time to adjust to.